chrisspen/laser-range-finder/README.md

 For reference, the source images used in this example were captured with a 5MP NoIR camera connected to a Raspberry Pi 2 and a 1mW 3V red laser line diode mounted 22.5 mm from the camera and controlled directly from a Raspberry Pi GPIO pin.

+# Calibration

+Although this package is agnostic about how you acquire your images, it still assumes the capture source is calibrated, and that these calibration parameters are entered correctly.
+The calibration sequence is nearly identical to the process outlined [here](https://sites.google.com/site/todddanko/home/webcam_laser_ranger) and [here](https://shaneormonde.wordpress.com/2014/01/25/webcam-laser-rangefinder/).

+1. Position your apparatus towards a wall, at the maximum distance still detectable, with no other objects in view and take a measurement.
+Confirm the laser line appears close to the center of the image.
+Ensure the laser line is level across the image.

+2. Position your apparatus in front of several objects at known distances, each visibly marked, and take a measurement, outputting pfc instead of distance:

+    ./test_range_finder.py --save --laser-position=top --as-pfc

+This will output a list of integers representing the laser's estimated row for each column.
+Enter these into lrf_calibrate as pfc_readings.

+Next, open laser-on.jpg in an image editor and record the colum of each reference point whose distance you manually measured and enter these into lrf_calibrate as positions.

+Next, enter the manual distance measurements you took and enter these into lrf_calibrate as distances.

+Next, enter your `h` into lrf_calibrate.py.

+Then, run `./lrf_calibrate.py`.
+This will calculate and output your `rpc` and `ro` values.
+Pass these into your instance of `LaserRangeFinder()`.

 # Testing

 To run tests: